 The regime for distance sales does not apply to intra-community deliveries concerning means of transport (new or second-hand), or to products subject to excise duties (alcohols, alcoholic beverages, mineral oils, manufactured tobacco)

 Deliveries occurring in the context of trading with third party territories are excluded from the Distance Sales Regime.

 Given that each Member State applies its own regulation, and that certain goods are subject to different regulations, it is highly recommended to check the VAT rates in force in the country of destination.
 Visit this page to check the different VAT rates for each Member State.

 Customs declarations called Intrastat must also be taken into account when thresholds are exceeded.
-To find out more on Intrastat declarations, please read this article.
+To find out more on Intrastat declarations, visit our dedicated webpage.

 ASD Group is an international taxation firm specialised in Fiscal and Tax representation.
-For the past 20 years we have assisted our distance-sales clients in the management of their VAT and Intrastat declarative obligations.
-Through our linked network of agencies spread over 24 countries, we can manage your intracommunity VAT in all the EU Member States.
+We have assisted more than 6000 distance-sales clients in the management of their VAT and Intrastat declarative obligations.
+Through our linked network of agencies spread over 25countries, we can manage your intra-community VAT in all the EU Member States.
 For more information on our services, visit our website or contact one of our sales advisor.

 The German company Frisk sells ready-made clothing in France, exclusively to private individuals.